-For file sharing, Apple recommends Mac users to use the iCloud drive as an alternative.
-Files saved on the iCloud drive can be remotely accessed and transferred to another device conveniently.
+For file sharing, Apple Remote Desktop App recommends Mac users to use the iCloud drive as an alternative Files saved on the iCloud drive can be remotely accessed and transferred to another device conveniently.
 The downside, however, is that files need to be transferred to the cloud.
-Users don?t have remote access to the files on the Mac device.
+Users don’t have remote access to the files on the Mac device.

 The iCloud drive has free storage of up to 5GB.
 Users can choose to upgrade to get more storage space.

-Though apple provides for other alternatives to Back to My Mac, it tackles each feature separately and does not offer the convenience that Back to My Mac offers.
+Though apple remote desktop app provides for other alternatives to Back to My Mac, it tackles each feature separately and does not offer the convenience that Back to My Mac offers.

-There is, of course, third-party alternatives like ITarian?s remote access and control.
+There are, of course, third-party alternatives like ITarian’s remote access and control.

 With ITarian’s remote access and control, you can:

 -Have remote administrative controls on devices connected to the network